wbtuomela/datasciencecoursera/README.md

-datasciencecoursera
+Data Science Track from Coursera
 ===================

-Data Science Track from Coursera
+repo for Brandon Tuomela